Lost and Found: Photographer Bronson Dorsey Rediscovers the Forgotten Places of Texas

 What’s the one place or story that stood out to you most?

 Palestine is a small town in East Texas, now [with a] population of around 20,000.
 The Great Northern Railroad came through the area in the 1880s and established Palestine as a regional hub of operations.
 They built yards in addition to passenger and freight depots, and consequently employed a lot of people.
 In the 1890s, they built their first hospital there, a frame building.
-Then around 1920, they built a new brick building (pictured at top)—three stories with true patient rooms and operating rooms—and next door built a residence for the nurses.
+Then around 1920, they built a new brick building (pictured above)—three stories with true patient rooms and operating rooms—and next door built a residence for the nurses.

 I was photographing [the brick building], standing with my back to the street and my eyes glued to my camera, when I heard a car pull up.
 I turned around, the window rolled down, and there was an elderly woman in the car.
 She asked what I was doing and I told her why I was photographing.
 She said, “Well, this building is really an important place for my family.”

 Her brother was injured while working for the railroad.
 My guess is this would’ve been in the 1940s or 1950s.
 They brought him here to be looked at, and he had a pretty serious leg injury.
 At that time, African Americans weren’t allowed in the hospital, so they operated on him on the back porch, saving his leg and saving his life.
 And she said, “We’ve always had a very loving, warm feeling about this building and the doctors who worked here.”That was a stunning story on its own, but it really resonated with me.
 You look at the building and think about the time period it was built, and how many lives it probably did impact.
 Because working on the railroad, whether you were in the yard or out working on the rail somewhere, was dangerous.
 Back when they started expanding these railroads, you’d get 100 miles away from any city, and you’d be lucky if you found a doctor within an hour’s horseback ride that could come take care of you.